Focus on where you live:

 In the 1997 election Nick stood as the Conservative Parliamentary candidate in Berwick Upon Tweed, one of the most rural seats in England.
 Nick is passionate about defending rural communities.
 From 1990 to 1996 he worked for the British Field Sports Society, becoming its Director of Political Affairs.
 In this role he played a leading role in setting up the Countryside Movement, which became the Countryside Alliance.

-Since becoming an MP Nick has worked closely with the international development charity Results on the growing problem of tuberculosis, especially in developing countries.
-In 2006 he helped to form, and was elected co-chairman of, the All Party Parliamentary Group on Global TB, a post that he retained until the 2010 General Election.
-He still maintains an active interest in TB issues.
+Since becoming an MP, Nick has worked closely with international development NGOs on the growing problem of tuberculosis, especially in developing countries.
+In 2006 Nick helped to form, and co-chairs, the All Party Parliamentary Group on Global TB, and in 2014 he launched the Global TB Caucus which he co-chairs with South Africa's Health Minister, initiating the Barcelona Declaration with a speech to the World Lung Conference.

 Nick went to school at Haileybury, from where he won an Open Exhibition to read Law and Land Economy at Magdalene College, Cambridge.